Like in every aspect of life, preparation is the key — especially when it comes to the great outdoors.

 This tent heater might seem like the best option for camping.
-They require no electricity, no gas, and best of all, don’t give off carbon monoxide.
+They do not require no electricity and gas, and best of all, they don’t give off carbon monoxide.

-However, there is one small problem, tent heaters require a lot of power.
-And due to technology constraints, using a battery tent heater is inadequate to use for any reasonable length of time.
+However, there is one small problem – tent heaters require a lot of power.
+And due to technology constraints, using a battery tent heater is insufficient for use in long camping trips.

 It’s an old-school type of a camping tent heater, and though it had worked great before, its major drawback is the ventilation.

 If you want to use one though, you must provide proper ventilation where fumes could escape